 Mussels feed by opening their shells, then filtering tiny organisms out of the water.
 And although mollusks typically live in groups (also called beds), members of those groups usually don't all feed at the same time.
 This means that they typically open and close their shells independently of each other.

-But there is a peculiarity: if a noxious water-based substance flows through a group of mussels, they will all suddenly close their shells at the same time.
-And this is where the new motion sensor comes into play.
+But there is a peculiarity: if a harmful water-based substance flows through a group of mussels, they will all suddenly close their shells at the same time.
+And this is where the new motion sensor comes in.

 A motion sensor for cyborg mussels